OUR COMMITMENT TO BE SUSTAINABLE

-We work with traditional knowledge of natural materials and self-sustaining communities of interdependent craftspeople to be socially, environmentally and economically sustainable.
+We work with traditional knowledge of natural materials and self-sustaining communities of interdependent craftspeople to be socially, environmentally, and economically sustainable.

-Our product lines emerge from the following commitments:
+All our product lines emerge from the following commitments:

 We design handmade home goods and accessories with hand loom weavers, who weave textiles without the use of electricity, relying on their hands, vision and patience.

 We pay our artisan partners an above market rate.
 In fact, our pricing is based on the rate determined by artisan partners.
 When you buy a product directly from us (online store or a market), the price you pay is split equally across making, shipping and generating a profit.

 VALUE FOR CUSTOMER

 Unlike traditional retail that marks up to cover hefty real estate and long supply chain costs, we stay nimble creating value for you and for the weaver.
 Working directly with the weaver (not buying houses, not contractors, not brokers) and selling directly to you through our online store allows us to keep our costs low, communications clear, and pricing fair.